martinrodl/chess/README.md

 [You can try it here](https://mighty-coast-33222.herokuapp.com/)

-## What is SportsZilla

-It's a web application where anybody can find sportfriends and amateur's sport events close to his/her area.
-User has possibility to create own event in every listed sport.
-User for the event can set up particular options, time, minimum and maximum persons, place and basic filters.
-The events can be found without login inside app in order get idea about events going around.
-Events can be filter by sport and date.

 ## Getting started

 1. Fork the repo and clone your fork to your development environment